 Engage to Grow

 If you don’t engage with readers or other bloggers, you’re not going to grow your following.
 People love to talk, so you have to talk too.
 Commenting on other posts that aren’t my own is a great way I meet new bloggers and gain followers.
 Discussions are important, and it shows people you’re not a dick.

 Being engaging and creating an open discourse is a great way to grow your following.
-I think that’s where a good chunk of my followers come from.
+That’s where a good chunk of my followers come from.
 I’ll comment on a post I love, and then, I’ll stumble on to other blogs and those other bloggers find me as well.
 It’s like a support group or that circle I mentioned above.

 I promote my own posts on social media.
-I get the majority of my followers from Twitter, Pinterest, and Instagram.
+The majority of my followers are from Twitter, Pinterest, and Instagram.
 I promote my posts and always share my links.
 It’s a great way to show you’re confident in what you write, which draws followers in.

-I will say, I don’t promote like some bloggers.
+I will admit that I don’t promote exactly the same way as some bloggers.
 I don’t share my links in other people’s comments or posts unless they are specifically asking for a link.
-I just feel a bit rude going, “hey, love your post.
+Honestly, I just feel a bit rude going, “hey, love your post.
 Go read mine.”
 I know some bloggers who do it, but it’s not something I’m a fan of.
 Although, I usually go look at their link, so I guess it works for them.